All spoilers for Volumes 1-7 are unmarked. You Have Been Warned.

 - Bruiser with a Soft Center: The man who taught Yang her brutal, bare-knuckled fighting style, is built like a brick house, is at least as skilled as his daughter Yang, has a tattoo on one arm and a scarf tied around the other.
 He's also an incredibly worried and concerned father who brings his daughters breakfast in bed.
 In fact, most scenes Taiyang is in has him say or do something to emphasize his Good Parents qualities.
 As if to push this point in, the tattoo in question is a spiked heart.

-- Brutal Honesty: How he finally confronts the Elephant in the Room about Yang's arm: by insinuating she may have lost a few brain cells if she's that in denial about it.
+- Brutal Honesty: This is how he finally confronts the Elephant in the Room about Yang's arm: by insinuating she may have lost a few brain cells if she's that in denial about the impact of the injury.
 She's used to it.
 He also rather bluntly states that her semblance is essentially a superpowered temper tantrum, and tells her that it's a great idea as a fallback, but utterly useless if her opponent can beat it anyway.

 - Cartwright Curse: Both of his relationships with his daughters' mothers ended with his significant other either vanishing or dying.